 - Our small-group tours are safer than larger bus tours or cruises.

 - We will provide an introductory briefing on the first day of your tour about precautions we should all take.

-- We will move as many activities (introductions, morning meetings, etc) outside as possible.
+- We will move as many activities (introductions, morning meetings, meals, etc) outside as possible.

 Higher Risk Travelers

-If you are at higher risk or just have a low risk tolerance, you are welcome to implement even stricter measures on tours.
-You can choose to drive yourself while on tour, including from hotel to hotel.
-You can choose to eat with your own travel party at dinner.
+If you are at higher risk or just have a low risk tolerance, you are welcome to implement even stricter measures on our tours.
+You can choose to drive yourself to a tour, including from hotel to hotel.
+You can choose to eat with your own travel party at dinner or take meals back to your room.
 You can choose to skip any group activities we have planned.

-We are always focused on safety, with our guides being trained in first aid and CPR.
-As we recover from the pandemic, we will be prepared to offer you small-group travel vacations in as safe and responsible a manner as possible.
-Most importantly, we know you want to travel and we will be there for you when it is possible and you are ready!
+We have always been focused on safety, with our guides being trained in first aid and CPR.
+We are prepared to offer you small-group travel vacations in as safe and responsible a manner as possible.
+Most importantly, we know you want to travel and we will be there for you when you are ready!